Q. What are your clinic hours?

 Q. If I need to cancel, what kind of notice do you need?

-A. We ask for 24 hours notice on cancellations or a $25 fee will be applied.
-This is with the exception of emergencies.
+A. We ask for 48 business hours’ notice or a $65 fee will be applied.

 Q. How does billing work?